Home

 The intended configuration for autostop is to combine it with autostart, and set a "working schedule" for your workspace.
 It's pretty intuitive:

-If you'd like to ignore the TTL from autostop and have your workspace solely function on inactivity, you can set your autostop equal to inactivity timeout.
+If you'd like to ignore the TTL from autostop and have your workspace solely function on activity detection, you can set your autostop equal to activity bump duration.

 Let's say that both are set to 5 hours.
 When either your workspace autostarts or you sign in, you will have confidence that the only condition for shutdown is 5 hours of inactivity.